Language selection

 Where is my status in Canada document number?

-On your interest to sponsor form, you must provide the number of your passport or status in Canada document.
+On your interest to sponsor form, you were required to provide the number of your status in Canada document.

 Make sure you submit the number of the same document you submit with your application, if you’re invited to apply.
 If the document number doesn’t match, we’ll return your application.